 Burp cloths – You'll wonder what you ever did without them.
 Great for mopping up so many fluids, regurgitated milk, peep, liquid poop, tears (yours and theirs), you name it.

 Wet wipes – If your baby (or you!) gets into a big mess then wet wipes can save the day.
-Created using just water and a drop of fruit extract, WaterWipes are the world’s purest baby wipe and are the closest alternative to cotton wool and water.
+Created using just water and a drop of fruit extract, WaterWipes are the world’s purest vegan, cruelty-free and sensitive baby wet wipes and are the closest alternative to cotton wool and water.

 “Let me be clear, you can never have too many wet wipes or burp cloths during those first few weeks.
 Babies dribble, drool, and spit-up almost constantly.